-- The printed name of the circulator; - The residence address of the circulator at the time of the signing of the declaration, including the street number or, if no street number exists, enough information so that the Department of Elections can readily determine the location; - The circulator's statement that he or she circulated that section of the petition and witnessed the signatures; - The circulator's statement that he or she is a registered voter or is qualified to register to vote in the State of California; - The dates between which the circulator obtained all the signatures on the petition. - The circulator's statement that, on his or her information or belief, each signature is the genuine signature of the person whose name it purports to be; and - The circulator's certification as to the truth and correctness of the declaration, signed under penalty of perjury.
+- The printed name of the circulator; - The residence address of the circulator at the time of the signing of the declaration, including the street number or, if no street number exists, enough information so that the Department of Elections can readily determine the location; - The circulator's statement that he or she circulated that section of the petition and witnessed the signatures; - The circulator's statement that he or she is 18 years or older - The dates between which the circulator obtained all the signatures on the petition. - The circulator's statement that, on his or her information or belief, each signature is the genuine signature of the person whose name it purports to be; and - The circulator's certification as to the truth and correctness of the declaration, signed under penalty of perjury.
 The circulator must include his or her given name and middle name or initial, and must indicate the date and place of signing the declaration.